AdeetyaU/Face-Recognition-GUI/README.md

 Module Used -

-All The Module are Latest Version.
+All The Module are the Latest Version.
 * OpenCV Contrib 4.0.1
 * Pillow
 * Numpy